 This all depends on personal preference.
 In the past, waist-worn pedometers had to be positioned a certain way, otherwise they wouldn’t accurately record your movements.
 Thanks to ‘3D’ pedometers, it no longer matters how you wear them.

 If you want simplicity, you’re likely better off with a waist model.
-If you’re looking for a device that’s loaded with features and can track more than steps, a wrist pedometer is going to be your best bet.
+If you’re looking for a device that’s loaded with features and can track more than steps, a wrist device is going to be your best bet.

 How accurate are pedometers?